 Injury Attorneys | Restoring LivesTM

-/ Injury Victims: Insurance Company Profit Center Blog Posts/ Injury Victims: Insurance Company Profit Center
+/ Blog/ Injury Victims: Insurance Company Profit Center

 There are two ways insurance companies make money: by collecting premiums and by denying (or reducing) claims.
 Insurance companies, like any other business, need to make a profit.
 Insurance adjusters all too often try to deny valid claims, or pay as little as possible on a claim, to increase profits at the expense of injury victims.